Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 Balanced vs. unbalanced audio

 Balanced audio is all about interconnecting audio equipment and transmitting signals in a “balanced” manner.
-To do that, we need an audio source (amplifier) that can produce balanced output and a cable capable of carrying that balanced output.
+To do that, you need an audio source (amplifier) that can produce balanced output and a cable capable of carrying that balanced output.

 A balanced output has two signal phases (or a hot and cold signal) per channel.
 Each phase has an equal impedance relative to the ground, hence the name “balanced.”